-Mr Graeme Kirke (Chairman) B.Com (UWA), MSDIA
+Mr Graeme Kirke BCom MSDIA (Chairman)

-Mr. Graeme Kirke has more than 28 years experience in stock broking and capital markets.
-He is currently managing director of Australian Financial Services Licensee KSLCORP Pty Ltd. He was a founding director of GB Energy Ltd.
+Mr. Graeme Kirke has more than 29 years experience in stock broking and capital markets.
+He is currently managing director of Australian Financial Services Licensee KSLCORP Pty Ltd. He was a founding director of GB Energy Ltd. In the 3 years immediately before the end of the financial year, Mr Kirke did not serve as a director of any other listed company.